 Some apps don't work with such environment variables but have their own 'scale' or 'zoom' command-line option.
 For example, 'gnome-terminal' has a '--zoom' option:

 For more information about HiDPI Linux settings, please visit the following site.
 It's for Arch Linux but its information about toolkits and application scaling should also be applicable to the Linux GUI apps running on X410:https://wiki.archlinux.org/index.php/HiDPI#GUI_toolkits

 Built-in DPI Scaling

 Starting from version 2.0, X410 supports DPI scaling.
-When this option is selected, X410 automatically scales the output according to the current Windows display settings.
+When this option is enabled, X410 automatically scales the output according to the current Windows display settings.

 If you're using a HiDPI monitor, we recommend scaling the output from the app itself as outlined above.
-However, if your X-Window app doesn't have a scaling option, the built-in DPI scaling feature should be handy.
+However, if your Linux GUI app doesn't have a scaling option, the built-in DPI scaling feature should be handy.
 X410 has two options for DPI scaling in Windowed Apps mode: 'Default' and 'High Quality'.
-The 'Default' option uses a linear image scaling algorithm that's fast but the output is blurry.
-The 'High Quality' option uses a cubic algorithm and generates less blurry output but requires more CPU cycles.
+The 'Default' option uses a linear image scaling algorithm that renders fast, but its output can be blurry.
+The 'High Quality' option uses a cubic algorithm and generates less blurry output, but it requires more CPU cycles.

 In Desktop mode, Direct3D handles the scaling and you cannot change the scaling algorithm it uses.

-Same as the "Default" scaling mode but uses a cubic scaling algorithm that produces less blurry output.
+Same as the "Default" scaling mode, but a cubic scaling algorithm is used for producing less blurry output.